 This course is an exegetical study of the fourth Gospel in the New Testament.
-Extensive comparison is also made with the Synoptic Gospels.
+Extensive

-Credit Hours: 3 Prerequisite: CHR 200 or instructor approval Availability: On demand
+2020 - 2021comparison is also made with the Synoptic Gospels.
+Credit Hours: 3 Prerequisite: CHR 200 or instructor approval

 CHR 322 Acts and the Early Church